+Section 12.
+A union representative or steward, whichever is appropriate, shall be notified of grievances filed by an employee on his/her own behalf and shall have the opportunity to be present at grievance meetings between the employee and the Employer held in accordance with the grievance procedure.

 Section 13.
-A union representative or steward, whichever is appropriate, shall be notified of grievances filed by an employee on his/her own behalf and shall have the opportunity to be present at grievance meetings between the employee and the Employer held in accordance with the grievance procedure.

-Section 14.
-It is agreed that grievances will not be filed by the Union, nor accepted by the Commonwealth, by facsimile.
-Any grievances received by facsimile will be denied as not properly filed.

-Section 15.

-A sub-committee of the Commonwealth's Joint Labor/Management Committee, consisting of four (4) people designated by the Alliance and four (4) people designated by the Commonwealth, shall meet and develop mutually agreed upon policies and implementation procedures for an Alternative Dispute Resolution Program which may include an option for mediation or a binding tri-partite panel at the Step III grievance level.

-Furthermore, the committee shall meet bi-monthly to review the Commonwealth's grievance procedure, review training needs related to the grievance procedure and to review individual labor-management proposals jointly submitted by the agency and union representatives regarding alternative dispute resolution pilot programs, training needs and possible improvements to the efficiency of the grievance procedure.

-At, or following, the Step III stage of the grievance procedure and in certain designated agencies, including, but not limited to, DMH and DSS, Alternative Dispute Resolution (ADR) pilot programs shall be developed with a goal for initial implementation within six

-(6) months from the signing of the agreement.
-ADR programs may include, but shall not be limited to, mediation, an oral Step I grievance and review conferences.
-Effective July 1, 2007, one (1) day per month shall be provided for alternative dispute resolution of grievances.

-The Commonwealth and the Union agree to work together to develop a dispute resolution program focused on expedited review and final disposition of sick leave grievances.

-Section 16.
 The Employer may raise issues of arbitrability at any time during the grievance process.
 The failure to raise arbitrability prior to arbitration does not constitute waiver of such claims.

-Section 17.
+Section 14.
 The arbitration award shall be rendered promptly by the arbitrator, unless otherwise agreed to by both parties, no later than thirty (30) days from the date of closing the hearings or from the date of submitting post-hearing briefs.

+Section 15.
+Upon agreement of the Parties, any grievance may be submitted to Alternate Dispute Resolution.

 ARTICLE 24

 PERSONNEL RECORDS